 Uses that could potentially support this objective include residential, hotel, community, employment or institutional use.
-Any planning application relating to the change of use of Kneller Hall will need to demonstrate that it is appropriate in terms of securing optimum long term viable use for the building and does not conflict with Local Plan policy or any sequential test as required by national policy.
-In line with the National Planning Practice Guidance the optimum viable use will be considered as the one likely to cause the least harm to the significance of Kneller Hall, not just through necessary initial changes, but also as a result of subsequent wear and tear and likely future changes.
-The optimum viable use may not necessarily be the most economically viable one.
-However, if from a conservation point of view there is no real difference between alternative economically viable uses then there is flexibility within Policy SA14 of the Council's Local Plan as to what uses would be considered to be acceptable.
-Subject to a detailed assessment of heritage impact and Local Plan policies, there could be potential for an element of new build to be located within this area if this can be well justified and would not detract from the setting of Kneller Hall.
+Any planning application relating to the change of use of Kneller Hall will need to demonstrate that it is appropriate in terms of securing a long term viable use for the building and does not conflict with Local Plan policy or any sequential test as required by national policy.
+Subject to a detailed assessment of heritage impact and Local Plan policies, there could be potential for an element of new build to be located within this area to support the viability of the Hall's long-term use.
 If the need for such development can be demonstrated then it should be designed to be subordinate in form and scale to the Grade II listed Hall and should seek to positively respond to both the significance of the Hall and its setting.